robertbradl/pycosystem/README.md

 The next logical step was to move ”further outside” of the simulation.
 I thought about splitting the animals into several processes, so the simulation could handle multiple alive- routines at once, hence boosting the performance by how many processes were running at once.
 But I also quickly ran into problems here.

 Due to how the animals interact with one another, there are several scenarios where they become dependent one each other; i.e. while hunting/being hunted and during mating.
 So there is a high likelihood that a deadlock between two animals occurs.
-Without fun- damentally changing the way the animals behave and interact, or by including a lot of locks (which I wasn’t sure would solve the problem in all cases), there was no real way to safely implement this.
+Without fundamentally changing the way the animals behave and interact, or by including a lot of locks (which I wasn’t sure would solve the problem in all cases), there was no real way to safely implement this.

 ### Running multiple simulations